igh9410/igh9410-infra/README.md

 All the infrastructure-as-code, configurations, and documentation for my homelab are stored in this repository.
 I use my homelab for deploying my side projects and experiment new technologies and Kubernetes cluster.
+Additional details can be found on my [blog](https://geonhyukim.com)

 ## 🏗️ System Architecture & Automation